afilini/portal-software/README.md

 ## Licensing

-This project is licensed under GPL 3.0 or later.
+Most of this project is licensed under GPL 3.0 or later.
 You can find a full copy of the license in the LICENSE file.
 For any questions regarding derivative work you can contact us at [contact@twenty-two.xyz](mailto:contact@twenty-two.xyz)

+Some components, specificially the `model` and `sdk` libraries are licensed under MIT or Apache 2.0, at your discretion.